Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Modern Romans flock to Ginger for its bright, cheery atmosphere, and hip selection of fruity healthy choices on the menu.

-This is another one of those restaurants near Spanish Steps I only come to for lunch, although I am sure breakfast and dinner are lovely too.
+This is another one of those restaurants in the Spanish Steps zone I only come to for lunch, although I am sure breakfast and dinner are lovely too.

 What I love the most is feeling like I'm sitting outside, even when I'm inside.